Toledo, Biblioteca del Cigarral del Carmen, KR1378

 • Limited Edition: 995 copies

-• Full-size color reproduction of the entire original document, Don Quixote de la Mancha.
-Editio Princeps: the facsimile attempts to replicate the look-and-feel and physical features of the original document; pages are trimmed according to the original format; the binding might not be consistent with the current document binding.
+• Full-size color reproduction of the entire original document, Toledo Don Quixote: the facsimile attempts to replicate the look-and-feel and physical features of the original document; pages are trimmed according to the original format; the binding might not be consistent with the current document binding.

 Binding

-Bound in crimson leather over board, with gold embossing, like the originals.
+Hand-sewn.
+Bound in crimson leather over board, with gold embossing, reproducing the binding of the originals.

 Our Price